flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ---

 {{site.note.alert}}
-  If you write plugins for Flutter, you should know that the plugin API was upgraded to 2.0 in Flutter 1.12 to support [federated plugins][] and to make it easier to [test your plugin][].
-  In Flutter 1.10, Flutter's pubspec format was updated to allow you to specify
-  [which platforms a plugin][supported-platforms] supports, such as web and macos.
+  The plugin API has been updated and now supports [federated plugins][] that enable separation of different platform implementations.
+You can also now indicate [which platforms a plugin][supported-platforms] supports, for example web and macOS.

-  Eventually, the old style of plugin will be deprecated and, in the short term, you will see a warning when the framework detects that you are using an old-style plugin.
+  Eventually, the old plugin APIs will be deprecated.
+In the short term, you will see a warning when the framework detects that you are using an old-style plugin.
 For information on how to upgrade your plugin, see [Supporting the new Android plugins APIs][].
 {{site.note.end}}

 ## Package introduction

 Packages enable the creation of modular code that can be shared easily.
 A minimal package consists of the following:

 **`pubspec.yaml`**
 : A metadata file that declares the package name,